Many factors can cause leg swelling. Some factors are more serious than others.

 4. Chronic kidney disease

-Leg swelling can also be caused by inflammation in leg joints or tissues — either a normal response to injury or disease or due to rheumatoid arthritis or another inflammatory disorder.
-You'll usually feel pain with inflammatory disorders.
+Leg swelling also can be caused by inflammation in leg joints or tissues.
+Swelling can be a response to injury or disease.
+It also may be the result of rheumatoid arthritis or another inflammatory disorder.
+You'll likely feel pain with inflammatory disorders.

-Conditions that can contribute to inflammation in the leg include:
+Conditions that can cause inflammation in the leg include:

 1. Achilles tendon rupture